fullykubed/sleep-parser/README.md

 # Running

-Call the file as such:
+Execute the file from a bash shell (terminal) as such:

 ``python Parser.py [args]``

 Running with `-h` or `--help` will show you the supported arguments and their functionality.

-As an example, if you wanted to parse the file `input.csv` and extract the data ranging from `2018-03-29 20:23:29` to `2018-03-29 20:30:09` and outputting the information into `output.csv`, you would run the following:
+As an example, if you wanted to extract the data ranging from `2018-03-29 20:23:29` to `2018-03-29 20:30:09` from `input.csv` to `output.csv`, you would run the following:

 ``python Parser.py 1522369409 1522369809 test.csv -o output.csv``

-Again, for additional syntax and functionality, see the help command.
+For additional syntax and functionality, see the help command.

 # Input and Output Format